Nageswar-Sahoo/Computer-Vision-Project/capstrone_1/README.md

  Step 5 : Then we concatenate these maps with Res5 Block

-	 Attention map from step 4 and resnet BackBone block from step 1 will concatenate and will do upsampling  using a FPN approach .
+	 Attention map from step 4 and resnet BackBone block from step 1 will concatenate and will do upsampling  using a below FPN approach .

     # x = [2 256 28 34] bbox_mask = [2 100 8 28 34 ]
     # fpns # 0 > 2 1024 48 64 # 1 > 2 512 96 128 # 2 > 2 256 192 256
     def forward(self, x: Tensor, bbox_mask: Tensor, fpns: List[Tensor]):